angelabier1/retsly-js-sdk/Readme.md

   The hosted SDK endpoint includes [jQuery](https://github.com/jquery/jquery), [Underscore](https://github.com/documentcloud/underscore/) and [Backbone](https://github.com/documentcloud/backbone)
   on top of our Core SDK.

+  This is so that components can be built using [Backbone Views](http://backbonejs.org/#View) which leverage a core set of [Models](http://backbonejs.org/#Model) and [Collections](http://backbonejs.org/#Collection) which enable proficient use of [Retsly](http://rets.ly) datasets.

-This is so that components can be implemented as Backbone Views.
-We chose this because Backbone is very good with handling large datasets.
-You don't however have to use these if you don't want to.
-If you compile from source, you can use the Core API directly to work with the API.
-The SDK should fail gracefully if it does not detect Backbone, jQuery or Underscore.
+  If you aren't a Backbone fan you do not have to use the hosted SDK.
+You can compile from source, you can use the Core API directly to work with the API.
+The SDK should fall back gracefully if it does not detect Backbone and still enable the use of the [Core Api](https://github.com/Retsly/retsly-js-sdk/blob/master/index.js#L32) as shown in the examples below.

 #### Quick Start